To keep you and our staff safe, we ask that all members of your household isolate in another room while we work. Please also:

 - Read the government’s guidance on working safely in other people’s homes.

 We want to provide you with a safe and comfortable home.
 It’s in both your interest and ours to deal with issues quickly and efficiently.

 Some minor repairs are your responsibility – check who is responsible for what.
 We will not repair any alterations or extra items that you or previous tenants have fitted.

 Ask for a repair

-If you want to book a repair job that will require an operative to visit your address, you will need to answer the following questions:
+If the work will require us to visit your home, you will need to answer the following questions:

 - Is anyone self-isolating in the property?